xvw/deal/README.md

-Deal is, at the moment, not realsed (on hex).
+Deal is, at the moment, not released (on hex).

 # Deal